DanLavine/willow/README.md

    have multiple setups all configured to test various hardware.
 We halso ave a wide spread of potential releases from any CI pipeline for N repos + N branches.
 Pulling from a SUBSET for our server machines configuration can just run any build from any queue

-If Read first happens, but process switches on line 155, could be in trouble Else
-If Read first happens, but context switches on line 178, then there could be 2 of the same read channel added if a create request then processes
-Else
-A read requst could be finding many differen patterns when a create request comes in that goes through and is valid to the query to already miss.
-In that case, we want to add the channel

-If Create firrst happens, then Read will allways find the grouping if the query matches based on the locking stratagy of the BTreeAssociated

-Shold the query always respect the provided types, even on stuff like [ !=, <, <= , >, >=].
-Makes the logic simpler to think about from the clients perspective...